Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Introduction

-In this paper and in contrast to the speech domain we aim at denoising animal vocalizations without having access to clean data.
+In this paper and in contrast to the speech domain we aim at denoising animal vocalizations without having access to clean data which is lacking for most species.
 To achieve that we follow a two-step process.
 First, we use \textbf{speech enhancement models}, demucs dns48~\cite{defossez2020real} or CleanUNet~\cite{kong2022speech}, to denoise noisy animal vocalizations, obtaining pseudo-clean targets.
 Second, we re-train these models on synthetic mixtures of noise and pseudo-clean targets. \textbf{Contributions.
 (1)} We introduce a diverse handcrafted benchmark dataset (Section \ref{ssec:benchmark}) containing clean vocalizations and noise.
-For training, we propose a noisy disjoint large training set (Section \ref{ssec:train}) derived from existing labeled bioacoustics datasets from which we extract excerpts of noisy vocalizations, as well as background noise without a vocalization. \textbf{(2)} We propose a denoising method when solely noisy vocalizations are available by leveraging existing speech enhancement models.
-Surprisingly, we found that the pseudo-targets obtained with speech enhancement may represent good training data despite their low quality.
+For training, we propose a large noisy training set (Section \ref{ssec:train}) derived from existing labeled bioacoustics datasets from which we extract excerpts of noisy vocalizations, as well as background noise without a vocalization. \textbf{(2)} We propose a denoising method when solely noisy vocalizations are available by leveraging existing speech enhancement models.
+Surprisingly, we found that the pseudo-clean targets obtained with speech enhancement may represent good training data despite their low quality.
 Our method shows promising generalization performance for the non-overlapping benchmarking set when compared to `noisereduce'~\cite{sainburg2020finding}.